alexanto/dev-resources/interview/javascript.md

     Extending a built-in/native JavaScript object means adding properties/functions to its `prototype`.
 While this may seem like a good idea at first, it is dangerous in practice.
 Imagine your code uses a few libraries that both extend the `Array.prototype` by adding the same `contains`  method, the implementations will overwrite each other and your code will break if the behavior of these two methods is not the same.

     The only time you may want to extend a native object is when you want to create a polyfill, essentially providing your own implementation for a method that is part of the JavaScript specification but might not exist in the user's browser due to it being an older browser.

+* **Difference between document `load` event and document` DOMContentLoaded` event** The `DOMContentLoaded` event is fired when the initial HTML document has been completely loaded and parsed, without waiting for stylesheets, images, and subframes to finish loading.

+    `window`'s `load` event is only fired after the DOM and all dependent resources and assets have loaded.